Vijaya9418/android-interview-quetions/README.md

    Action:- It provides action or actions that a component can respond to, It is basically an string representing desired operations.such as "android.intent.action.VIEW" or "android.intent.action.SEND".<br>
    Category:-Categories provide additional information about the component's purpose or behavior. such as android.intent.category.DEFAULT or "android.intent.category.BROWSABLE".<br>
    Data: Specifies the data type or scheme that the component can handle.
 It can include attributes like the data MIME type or a specific data scheme.
 For example, an activity can specify that it can handle "http" URLs or image files.<br>

+13. Define fragment and its lifecycle?
+    Fragments:- It is modular and reuseable UI component in android that represents a piece of activity.
+It is designed for building responsive user interface, it has its own    lifecyle , layout, views etc.

+    Fragment lifecycle are as follows:-
+    onAttach(): This method is called when the fragment is associated with its hosting activity. onCreate(): This method is called when the fragment is created. onCreateView(): This method is called to create the fragment's user interface, typically by inflating a layout resource or dynamically creating UI components. onViewCreated(): This method is called after onCreateView() and allows you to perform additional UI setup or access the inflated view hierarchy. onStart(): This method is called when the fragment becomes visible to the user. onResume(): This method is called when the fragment is about to start interacting with the user. onPause(): This method is called when the fragment is about to lose focus or be partially obscured. onStop(): This method is called when the fragment is no longer visible to the user. onDestroyView(): This method is called when the fragment's view is being destroyed. onDestroy(): This method is called when the fragment is being destroyed. onDetach(): This method is called when the fragment is detached from its hosting activity.

+14. What is the lifecycle of Service? onCreate(): This method is called when the service is first created. onStartCommand(): This method is called when a client calls startService() to start the service. onBind(): This method is called when a client calls bindService() to bind to the service. onUnbind(): This method is called when all clients have disconnected from the service by calling unbindService(). onRebind(): This method is called when a new client binds to the service after onUnbind() has been called. onDestroy(): This method is called when the service is about to be destroyed.